Israel, Palestinians face new restrictions amid virus surge

 After imposing strict measures early on during a first wave of infections, Israel and the Palestinian territories appeared to have contained their outbreaks, with each reporting only a few dozen new cases a day in May.
 But an easing of restrictions led to a steady uptick in cases over the past month.

-“We wanted to continue and open the economy as much as possible but with the amount of infections, which appeared like a very high cliff, it forced us at this point to get involved more aggressively,” Israeli Defense Minister Benny Gantz told Israeli Army Radio.
+“We are at the height of a new corona offensive.
+This is a very strong outbreak that is growing and spreading in the world and also here,” Israeli Prime Minister Benjamin Netanyahu said at a meeting of his Cabinet Sunday.

+“We are in a state of emergency,” he said, adding that Israel would need to further clamp down to rein in the virus.

-Israel is now reporting more than 1,000 new cases a day, higher than its peak during the previous wave and it is set to reimpose restrictions in response, limiting occupancy in bars, places of worship and event spaces to 50 people.
+Israel is now reporting around 1,000 new cases a day, higher than its peak during the previous wave and it is set to reimpose restrictions in response, limiting occupancy in bars, places of worship and event spaces to 50 people.
 It is requiring citizens wear masks and has urged more stringent social distancing.

 With its contact tracing apparatus struggling to keep up with the mounting caseload, Israel last week redeployed the Shin Bet to use its sophisticated phone surveillance technology to track Israelis who have come in contact with infected people and then notify them that they must enter home quarantine.
 The measure is typically used to thwart attacks by tracking Palestinian militants.

-The contentious tactic was used when the outbreak first emerged earlier this year, and while civil rights groups challenged it in the country’s Supreme Court, the court threatened to halt its use unless it was put under legislative oversight.
+The contentious tactic was used when the outbreak first emerged earlier this year, and when civil rights groups challenged it in the country’s Supreme Court, the court threatened to halt its use unless it was put under legislative oversight.
 The Israeli Knesset has since done so twice using temporary legislation, most recently on Wednesday.

 While officials have defended the practice as a life-saving measure, civil rights groups attacked it as an assault on privacy rights.
 Analysts say the measure may act as a dragnet that could needlessly force some into quarantine.